thsyd/bfassembly/README.md

 Resistance genes were identified using the Resfinder, CARD and NCBI databases that come with ABRicate.
 Gene sequences of the putative multidrug efflux pumps BexA (GenBank: AB067769.1:3564..4895) and BexB (GenBank: AY375536.1:4599..5963) were downloaded from the NCBI Nucleotide database.
 The [ISFinder](https://isfinder.biotoul.fr/howto.php) Insertion Sequence database was downloaded from [here](https://github.com/thanhleviet/ISfinder-sequences) and duplicates removed (see [this issue](https://github.com/thanhleviet/ISfinder-sequences/issues/1).
-The above databases and sequences were collated into one ABRicate database (abricate_tvs) following the guide on ABRicates [github site](https://github.com/tseemann/abricate).
+The above databases and sequences were collated into one ABRicate database, [abricate_tvs](../master/abricate_tvs_sequences.fasta),  following the guide on ABRicates [github site](https://github.com/tseemann/abricate).
 ABRicate was run with very low --minid and --mincov settings, as we previously had experienced missing hits (from split genes or low homology sequences).
 ```
 abricate --db abricate_tvs --minid 40 --mincov 25 --threads 3 <contigs.fasta> > out.tab